What are quick payments in one click?

 How does payment in 1 click work?

-- After the first transaction is completed, all accepted payment information is tokenized and stored by the gateway.
+- After the first transaction is completed, all accepted payment information is tokenised and stored by the gateway.

 - When the customer returns to the same online merchant, they are quickly identified by the merchant.